 - All forms must be received no later than the drop deadline in any given semester.
-The drop deadline for Fall 2017: Tuesday, October 10, 2017
+The drop deadline for Spring 2018: Tuesday, February 20, 2018

 - The forms will be reviewed and approved by the Rabi Faculty Co-chairs - Professor John Parsons and Professor Szabolcs Marka.